polarityio/mysql/README.md

-# Polarity PostgreSQL Integration
+# Polarity MySQL Integration

 ![image](https://img.shields.io/badge/status-beta-green.svg)

-Polarity's PostgreSQL integration allows automated lookups to a PostgreSQL database using a user defined query.
+Polarity's MySQL integration allows automated lookups to a MySQL database using a user defined query.
 The integration only supports running a single query.
 As a result, it is recommended to pick a single entity type using the "Manage Integration Data" option on the integrations page.

-This integration uses the excellent [node-postgres](https://github.com/brianc/node-postgres).
-While this integration will work out of the box, it primarily intended to provide a well-defined template for constructing your own custom PostgreSQL based integrations.
+This integration uses the excellent [node-mariadb](https://www.npmjs.com/package/mariadb).
+While this integration will work out of the box, it primarily intended to provide a well-defined template for constructing your own custom MySQL based integrations.

 > Please note that this integration is designed to work with a single database user account.
 As a result you should make sure the database connection options (host, port, name, user, and password) are locked (i.e., all users share the same settings)

-## PostgreSQL Integration Options
+## MySQL Integration Options

 #### Database Host

-The hostname or IP of the server running the PostgreSQL database you wish to connect to.
+The hostname or IP of the server running the MySQL database you wish to connect to.
 Note that you will likely need to make modifications to your pg_hba.conf file to allow the connection to be made.

 #### Database Port

 The port your database is running on.
-Defaults to 5432.
+Defaults to 3306.

 #### Database Name